affggh/deb-cygwin-debian/README.md

-Arch Cygwin
+Deb Cygwin
 ===========

 > [!NOTE]
 >
 > This cross-compiler suite is now also available on MSYS2 (unofficial) via [msys2-cygwin][msys2-cygwin],
-> feel free to check it out if you don't have an archlinux install.
+> feel free to check it out if you don't have a Linux install.

-This is an attempt to get a Cygwin cross toolchain on archlinux.
+This is a [makedeb][makedeb] port of [arch-cygwin][arch-cygwin] for using the Cygwin cross toolchain on Ubuntu / Debian.

 Currently, this repository contains some experimental PKGBUILDs to build a Cygwin cross compiler.